-- Increases overall funding for child care to a total of \$8.1 billion annually. - Provides an increase of \$1.09 billion to annualize the 2021-22 Budget Act's 120,000 new slots and further increase child care program access to 145,000 slots, with the continued goal from the 2021-22 Budget Act to serve 200,000 more children by 2025-26. - Provides \$1.3 billion ongoing General Fund, and \$494 million Proposition 98 funding for child care and preschool reimbursement rate increases, in lieu of COLA.
-Adopts the May Revision \$413 million to annualize current year increases in child care funding rates, from the 2021-22 Budget Act. - Re-establishes the Early Childhood Education Workforce Development Grant with \$120 million in one-time General Funds, including \$55 million for a final round of COVID-19 relief child care provider stipends. - Expands the child care facilities program by \$200.5 million (\$100 million General Fund, \$100.5 million federal funds). - Appropriates a one-time, \$20 million General Fund capacity grant for Alternative Payment child care agencies. - Adopts Governor's Budget proposed changes to include a 10% California State Preschool setaside for inclusive education, beginning in 2024. - Extends the family fee waivers and attendance hold-harmless provisions across all child care programs, including California State Preschool programs, until June 2023. - Appropriates \$6.0 million General Fund one-time, to continue to contract with a vendor to allow child care providers to elect direct deposit payment.
+- Provides an increase of \$1.09 billion to annualize the 2021-22 Budget Act's 120,000 new slots and further increase child care program access to 145,000 slots, with the continued goal from the 2021-22 Budget Act to serve 200,000 more children by 2025-26. - Adopts the May Revision \$413 million to annualize current year increases in child care funding rates, from the 2021-22 Budget Act. - Provides \$ 172.34 million ongoing general fund, and \$314 million ongoing Proposition 98, for the California State Preschool program to provide a 1.8 adjustment factor for three year olds, a 2.49 factor for students with exceptional needs, and 1.1 factor for mental health services. - Provides an additional \$250 million one-time, to the Inclusive Early Education Expansion Program. - Expands the child care facilities program by \$100.5 million in one-time federal funds for renovation and repair. - Appropriates a one-time, \$20 million General Fund capacity grant for Alternative Payment child care agencies. - Adopts Governor's Budget proposed changes to include a 10% California State Preschool setaside for inclusive education, beginning in 2024.
+The inclusive preschool setaside will begin at 5% in the Budget Year. - Extends the family fee waivers and attendance hold-harmless provisions across all child care programs, including California State Preschool programs, until June 2023. - Appropriates \$6.0 million General Fund one-time, to continue to contract with a vendor to allow child care providers to elect direct deposit payment.